jtriley/StarCluster/README.rst

 vanilla_improvements branch notes
 =============
 This branch intends to be a mirror of https://github.com/jtriley/StarCluster with more features.
+Note that in its current state nfs is disabled and replaced by sshfs mount.
+This will be reverted to StarCluster's default in the near future.

 * Added commands
     - printconfig - To print your existing cluster configuration